zywulucky/Sampling-via-CNARW/README.md

      III.
 Save above changes, then open tmp.sh, make corresponding changes, this step is similar to step III of question 1.

      IV.  after run ./tmp.sh, one can see a file name "qc.txt" is created. this file recorder the experimental results of 300 times.
-In this time, one can get the average result by using the following command:
+In this time, one can get the average result by using the following command:  python jsqc.py RW

-     　　　　　 　python jsqc.py RW
+For other functions, the experimental process is similar.